ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 For the `Key`, we need to extract everything for the data and name into their own structs.
 This is done for memory-management reasons, as we need to track how many keys point to the same data and/or name.

-In the data structures below, an empty key does have 96 bytes.
-An empty key of the current implementation has 64 bytes.

-A copied, non-modified key with the data structure below does always have 32 bytes.
-A copied, non-modified key of the current implementation has at least 64 bytes (for an empty key), but in reality much more as the name and the data are also copied.

 ```c
 struct _KeyData {
     union {